S02E05 Why sociotechnical systems demand a new kind of leadership

 Not everyone who writes great code, designs elegant systems, or spots failure modes early should be herding humans in 1:1s.
 And not everyone who does herd humans should have to pretend they’re still “in the weeds” to stay relevant.

-We need a bifurcated ladder.
+We need more than one ladder.
 Or better yet, a skill tree.

 If you’ve ever played Skyrim or some other RPG, you know the deal.
 You don’t climb one ladder.
 You explore.
 You make trade-offs.
 You level up in different directions.
 Your wizard doesn’t need sword skills.
 Your battle knight doesn’t need to pick locks.
 But you need all of them on the raid.